PavolUlicny/Local-AI-Agent/docs/install.md

 Ensure the Ollama runtime is installed first.

+### Python version (required)

+**Important:** This project is confirmed to run on **Python 3.12** (tested in CI).
+Use Python 3.12 when creating the virtual environment and running the installer.
+On systems with multiple Python versions, invoke the installer with `python3.12 -m scripts.install_deps` (Linux/macOS) or `python -m scripts.install_deps` where `python` points to a Python 3.12 interpreter on Windows.
+You can also pass `--python python3.12` to the installer to explicitly select the interpreter.

+Other Python versions (for example, 3.10–3.11 or future releases) are untested and may produce installation or runtime errors.

 ### Prerequisites

 - Debian/Ubuntu: install the system venv helper so the installer can create `.venv`: